Combined Sewer Overflow (CSO) Annual Results

 - CSO Outfall Locations

 Like many cities in North America, Winnipeg has a combined sewer system.
 Combined sewers are designed to collect both land drainage (rainwater and snowmelt) and wastewater (sewage from homes and businesses) in the same pipe, and transport both to the sewage treatment plant before being released into the river.
-In large wet weather events, however, the sewers get overloaded with excess rainwater, causing the contents of the combined sewers to overflow into the rivers.
+However, in large wet weather events, the sewers can get overloaded with excess rainwater causing the contents of the combined sewers to overflow into the rivers.

-In 2009, the City began investing ($12 million to date), in CSO outfall event monitoring and volume calculation tools to improve CSO estimations.
+From 2009 to 2017, the City invested over $12 million in CSO outfall monitoring and volume calculation tools to improve CSO estimates.
 This decision was the result of a recommendation from the Clean Environment Commission.
-Prior to the installation of these instruments, estimates were based solely on analytical data, utilizing several assumptions.
+Prior to the installation of these instruments, estimates were based only on analytical data using a variety of assumptions.

-- estimated overflows from all CSO outfalls using a single hydraulic model (2016)
+- Overflows were estimated for all CSO outfalls using a single hydraulic model as of 2016

-The City has committed over $4 million from 2013 to 2021 for outfall and gate chamber rehabilitation projects.
-Additional instrumentation has been added to three outfalls since 2020, increasing the total monitored CSO outfalls to 45.
+The City has committed over $13 million from 2013 to 2022 for outfall and gate chamber rehabilitation projects.
+Additional instrumentation has been added to seven outfalls since 2020, increasing the total monitored CSO outfalls to 46.

-Prior to 2013, CSOs were estimated to occur 22 times on average from each outfall.
-In 2021, the average number of overflows was 12 (910/76 = 12) primarily based on the validated CSO results.
+Prior to 2013, CSOs were estimated to occur an average of 22 times from each outfall.
+In 2022, the average number of overflows for each outfall was 27 (2,046/76 = 27).
+This is primarily based on the validated CSO results.

 This bar chart shows the amount of rainfall and the number of events per year that are greater than or equal to five millimeters (mm).

-Annual and Average 9-Year Rainfall for the Combined Sewer Area
+Annual and Average 10-Year Rainfall for the Combined Sewer Area

 This bar chart shows the number of CSOs per year along with the volume of overflow per year.

-Annual and Average Nine-Year CSO Events and Volume
+Annual and Average 10-Year CSO Events and Volume

-Annual and Average Nine-Year Total Treated Wastewater, CSO Rainfall Runoff and Wastewater Volume Breakdown Estimate
+Annual and Average 10-Year Total Treated Wastewater, CSO Rainfall Runoff and Wastewater Volume Breakdown Estimate

-The City Winnipeg has been working to reduce the amount and impact of CSOs in Winnipeg for many years.
-This work is very expensive and lengthy.
+The City of Winnipeg has been working to reduce the amount and impact of CSOs in Winnipeg for many years.
+This work is very expensive and takes time.
 You can learn more about CSOs by visiting Winnipeg.ca/cso.

 Data values on this page are representative of the 2013 Baseline Sewer Network.

-Federal Government required reporting on estimated sewerage lost from the sewer network under the Canadian Environmental Protection Act, 1999 as part of the National Pollutant Release Inventory (NPRI).1999
+Federal Government required reporting on estimated sewerage lost from the sewer network under the Canadian Environmental Protection Act, 1999 as part of the National Pollutant Release Inventory (NPRI).

-National Pollutant Release Inventory (NPRI) report estimation of percent sewerage volume lost from CSOs was based on purely analytical assumptions as no permanent CSO outfall instrumentation was in place.2000 - 2002
+National Pollutant Release Inventory (NPRI) report estimation of percent sewerage volume lost from CSOs was based on purely analytical assumptions as no permanent CSO outfall instrumentation was in place.

-A recommendation from the Clean Environment Commission (CEC) was to instrument the CSO outfalls.2003
+A recommendation from the Clean Environment Commission (CEC) was to instrument the CSO outfalls.

 In 2013, a hydraulic model of the instrumented CSO outfall districts was developed and calibrated based on the instrumentation.
 This allowed for model estimation to be validated based on observed data.
 This proof of concept work allowed for reliable validated estimation of CSO event and volume for the first time.